India looks to U.S. in struggle to boost FDI and revive rupee

 It is under pressure from India’s weakest economic growth in a decade and a record high deficit in the current account, the broadest measure of a country’s international trade, of 4.8 percent of GDP last fiscal year.

-He flew to the United States on Monday for meetings with the CEOs and other top executives of potential investors, including Microsoft Corp (MSFT.O), Wal-Mart Stores Inc (WMT.N), Lockheed Martin International (LMT.N) and Boeing International (BA.N).
+He flew to the United States on Monday for meetings with the CEOs and other top executives of potential investors, including Microsoft Corp, Wal-Mart Stores Inc, Lockheed Martin International and Boeing International.
 He is due to return to India on July 14.

 Just ahead of the trip to persuade the U.S. companies to invest in India, two ministries leaked letters outlining their opposition to the latest FDI plans.
 One ministry also briefed journalists about its disagreements with the finance ministry over the proposals.